Become a Correctional or Prison Counselor – Education & Certification

 Concordia University – St. Paul in St. Paul, Minnesota’s 120-credit BA in criminal justice requires no supervised hours.
 The 36-credit MA in criminal justice leadership requires a four-credit capstone course in which the student works with an advisor to synthesize previous coursework and research to apply the knowledge to their career field.
 The student will present and discuss the final capstone project.

-The Maryville University online BA in criminal justice requires that non-police academy students complete a six-credit senior project capstone course which consists of a research project in the student’s field of study along with data collection, analysis, a written paper adhering, and a presentation.
+The Maryville University online BA in criminal justice requires that non-police academy students complete a six-credit senior project capstone course consisting of a research project in the student’s field of study, data collection, analysis, a written paper adhering, and a presentation.
 An internship and practicum follow, which require an approved field-based experience under the supervision of the course instructor.
 The practicum requires completion of 135 clock hours on site along with coursework relevant to the student’s field experience.
 Police academy students must complete a 12-credit police academy training program.

 Licensure and Certification of Correctional Counselors